jxxcarlson/github_repo_rag/README.md

 - Node.js (v14 or higher)
 - Python 3.x (for Python code support)
+- Elm 0.19.1 or higher (for Elm code support)
+- elm-ast-parser package (for Elm AST parsing)
 - Git (for repository cloning)
 - Optional: API keys for OpenAI or Hugging Face (required for their respective embeddings)